davidsneighbour/kollitsch.dev/content/search.md

 ---
 layout: search
-title: Search on this kollitsch.de
+title: Search on this kollitsch.dev
 linktitle: Search
 description: Find the post or information you are looking for.
 Missing something?
 Feel free to contact me!
 draft: true
 menu:
   main: